 We know that diversity and inclusion is a mainstream business issue that speaks to a firm’s culture and conduct, so how about hiring to fit your culture?
 It may not be a good idea if it means building bias and discrimination into the hiring process.

 Cultural fit is based on the compatibility between an employee’s personality, work style, values and attitudes, and organizational culture.

-That assessment needs to be measurable, rooted on strengths and if your processes are well managed should lead to diversity in recruitment.
+That assessment needs to be measurable, rooted in strengths and if your processes are well managed should lead to diversity in recruitment.
 The process has to employ solid, measurable criteria in order to void the likelihood of hiring based on the mold of previously successful candidates in the role or based on the likability factor.
-Psychometric testing and behavioral interview questions are a good starting point.
+Psychometric testing and behavioral interview questions are good starting points.

 Take a rain check

 Checking references, really checking, actually talking to previous employers not just relying on the paper trail will also help.
 The best method would be a work trial and that’s easier to do when most people work on short-term contracts but circumstances change and people change so no route is guaranteed.

 Hiring for cultural fit doesn’t necessarily tick the boxes in terms of inclusion and diversity.
 Hire too many people just like you and creativity and innovation go out of the window.
 That said, it’s only natural to hire for likeability but it becomes a real problem as the organization starts to grow.
 We’ve seen it happen where a core group of senior managers shares a love of, say, football, great for them.
 By the time you have a larger team though those employees who don’t share that love may come to feel they’re not part of the mainstream or to feel that progression goes to those who know what to say about football.